-- Based on the location of the threat, determine the best escape route. - If a safe exit exists, take it as quickly as possible. - Consider alternate escape routes. - Leave personal belongings behind. - Avoid escalators and elevators. - Take others with you, but do not stay behind if others will not go. - Continue running until you are well cleared from the location of the threat. - Find a safe location and call University Police (570)-941-7777 or 9-1-1 to tell the police of your location.
+- Based on the location of the threat, determine the best escape route. - If a safe exit exists, take it as quickly as possible. - Consider alternate escape routes. - Leave personal belongings behind. - Avoid escalators and elevators. - Take others with you, but do not stay behind if others will not go. - Continue running until you are well cleared from the location of the threat. - Find a safe location and call University Police at (570) 941-7777 from a cell phone or by dialing 7777 from a campus telephone or 911 to tell the police of your location.